 Types of online legal services

-The major players in the online legal services field are LegalZoom, Rocket Lawyer, LegalShield, LawDepot and a few others.
-You've likely seen advertisements for websites like these on television where they explain that, in minutes, you can be discussing your legal needs with a qualified attorney.
+The major players in the online legal services field include LegalZoom, Rocket Lawyer, LegalShield and LawDepot.
+You've likely seen advertisements for websites like these on television where they explain that, in minutes, you can discuss your legal needs with a qualified attorney.
 When you peruse these websites, you'll see that they offer business-centric legal services, such as LLC filing, copyright registration and patent filing.

-Most online legal services currently operate on either a subscription basis, where the client pays a certain amount per month in exchange for an outlined list of services, or a pay-per service basis, where the client purchases one-time legal services.
+Most online legal services operate on either a subscription basis, where the client pays a certain amount per month in exchange for an outlined list of services, or a pay-per-service basis, where the client purchases one-time legal services.

 "LegalZoom is not a law firm, and the employees of LegalZoom are not acting as your attorney.
 LegalZoom's legal document service is not a substitute for the advice of an attorney.
 LegalZoom cannot provide legal advice and can only provide self-help services at your specific direction.
 LegalZoom is not permitted to engage in the practice of law.
 It is prohibited from providing any kind of advice, explanation, opinion or recommendation to a consumer about possible legal rights, remedies, defenses, options, selection of forms or strategies."

-Now, none of this is to say you shouldn't use such services as LegalZoom, only that you should understand what they're really offering.
+Now, none of this is to say you shouldn't use such services as LegalZoom, only that you should understand what they really offer.

 LegalZoom and those like it are legitimate operations, but when you hire them, you aren't getting a client-attorney relationship.
-And you are not, as many people assume, hiring a remote law firm to advise your business and act as your legal counsel.
-Rather, LegalZoom and other services like it are legal portals that act as a resource for people who want to prepare their own legal documents.
+You are not, as many people assume, hiring a remote law firm to advise your business and act as your legal counsel.
+Rather, LegalZoom and services like it are resources for people who want to prepare their own legal documents.

-In other words, these types of online legal services are not so different from the aisle in an office supply store that stocks things like renter's agreements or generic pre-prepared contracts; it's just that the online legal destinations provide guidance in the form of customer service, more specialty filing templates and a nicer interface.
+In other words, these online legal services are sort of like an aisle in an office supply store that stocks products like renter's agreements or generic prepared contracts; it's just that the online legal destinations provide guidance in the form of customer service, more specialized filing templates, and a nicer interface.

-If you want the benefit of having a law firm or attorney file things on your behalf, and you need individualized business guidance in a legal and strategic sense, an online legal service provider will not suit your needs.
+If you want the benefit of a law firm or attorney filing items on your behalf, and you need individualized business guidance in a legal and strategic sense, an online legal service provider will not meet your needs.
 Even the most successful online legal service companies state in their disclaimers that some information (including forms) on their sites may be outdated and that they cannot be held responsible for improperly filed forms.

-On the other hand, a small business owner who is highly knowledgeable about the law and confident in their ability to file legal documents may find online legal services helpful.
-The lower cost of services, compared to full-service law firms, and the limited guidance online services provide may well suit the needs of such an entrepreneur.
+On the other hand, a small business owner who is knowledgeable about the law and confident in their ability to file legal documents may find online legal services helpful.
+The low cost of services compared to full-service law firms and the limited guidance online services provide may well suit the needs of such an entrepreneur.